abhinavjainn/Deep-Learning/README.md

 # Deep-Learning

-Collection of Deep Learning projets.
-It is an evolving repository with new sections and projects being added periodically.
+Collection of Deep Learning experiments.
+It is an evolving repository with new sections and experiments being added periodically.

 Current components:
 1. Computer Vision